yeasin437/CSS-Fundamentals/REAME.md

 article header p {} is not good idea this is depend on html structure which is also long,instead we can name the element

 Instead id , we can also used class attribute to name the element

+Learned color property which accept color value

+if i just want to changed main header bg,we can give him a class.

+adding borderc